 “The difference is that we’re local growers who know everything that went into this tree, before it even was a tree, and we know every step of how that tree came to be.
 Consumers are fueling a demand for responsible production, and there’s not enough supply for the demand.”

-The Morrisons are hoping to meet that demand, and make trees accessible to gardeners and commercial orchards alike while reducing carbon footprint for all the beautiful trees we grow here in Nova Scotia.
+The Morrisons are hoping to meet that demand, and make trees accessible to gardeners and commercial orchards alike while reducing the carbon footprint for all the beautiful trees for sale we grow here in Nova Scotia.
 They’re also bringing the best nursery innovations and technology to Canada, including membranes that mean you can just pop your tree right into the ground.
 No plastic pot, no waste, no pot-bound roots — just a healthy tree you’ll enjoy for a lifetime.

 “We’re selling you something that is going to thrive, not just survive,” adds Michelle.
 “This is a huge risk and investment for us, but it’s the way forward.”